Skip to navigation Skip to content

 Changing provider after change of address

-If the CDP participant has moved to a new region but remains linked to the provider in their previous region, advise the participant to contact their provider or to call the Department of Employment and Workplace Relations Customer Service Line.
+If the RAES participant has moved to a new region but remains linked to the provider in their previous region, advise the participant to contact their provider or to call the Department of Employment and Workplace Relations Customer Service Line.
 For further information see Job seeker change of address.

 Requesting a transfer to a new provider when a participant has not changed address

 Extenuating circumstances may include a range of factors or issues impacting the participant.
-A contributing factor, for example, may be that the participant lives close to the CDP/Workforce Australia boundary or travels to the location where their requested provider operates on a very regular basis.
+A contributing factor, for example, may be that the participant lives close to the RAES/Workforce Australia boundary or travels to the location where their requested provider operates on a very regular basis.
 There are no specific criteria that are required to be met, as the intent is that individual circumstances are assessed within the local context.

 A complaint regarding service delivery by the current provider is not a valid reason for requests to transfer.
 These should be addressed using the Department of Employment and Workplace Relations (DEWR) National Customer Service Line (NCSL) complaints process as usual.